ElizabethNorman/ElizaBot/README.md

 #### No swearing!
 bot will respond with a gif of the very nice and very evil Danhausen of AEW informing the user to not swear!
-The bot is a little sensitive right now, I am to fix that in time :)
+The bot is a little sensitive right now, I aim to fix that in time :)

 ![Danhausen](https://github.com/ElizabethNorman/ElizaBot/blob/main/dangifs/dan2.gif)